 As I drove home from dropping my daughter to her drama class, I spied a worn motor home centered in an open Big Lots parking area.
 A light pole illuminated sighting that had caught my eye with an unshakable question: Whom did it belong to?

 I had to investigate.

-A few course adjustments, a couple minutes of backtracking and instantly I made contact with of one of its residents: Teresa.
+A few course adjustments, a couple minutes of backtracking, and instantly I made contact with one of its residents: Teresa.

 With Rex not yet in the scene, Teresa prompted a prologue, “He is the man you want to speak with, he has a lot to say.”